Bergvca/string_grouper/tutorials/tutorial_1.md

 </div>

 In the pattern matching process each value in the row of the column for matching is checked against every other row.
 If there were 100,000 rows the total iterations would be 100,000^2 = 10 Billion.
-Processing that number of iterations in a normal Python loop (not using String Grouper) would require replacing the CPU of the computer for each investigation.
+Processing that number of iterations in a normal Python loop (not using String Grouper) would require replacing the CPU of the computer after each investigation.
 Well maybe not... but you *would* have time for a few cups of coffee.

 In the result data frame above we see the IDs (AA098762D, BB099931J) having each a group of two values — once where a close match is found, and once where it's own record (value) is found.
 The third ID, CC082744L, is only returned once, even though it is pretty clear that it would be a variation of our factitious company 'Hyper Startup Inc.'